What is Microsoft Exchange Server?

 The 2019 release provides significantly faster and more reliable failover between servers.
-It was designed to improve overall performance and take advantage of the latest storage hardware, including larger disks and solid-state drives (SSDs).
+It was designed to improve overall performance and take advantage of the latest storage hardware, including larger disks and solid-state drives.

-Additional features in Exchange server 2019 include the following:
+Additional new features in Exchange Server 2019 include the following:

-- provides support for up to 256 GB of memory and 48 CPU cores;
+- Provides support for up to 256 gigabytes (GB) of memory and 48 central processing unit cores.

-- enables external access to Exchange admin center (EAC) and the Exchange Management Shell to be blocked natively;
+- Enables external access to Exchange admin center and Exchange Management Shell to be blocked natively.

 Exchange Server 2019 requirements

 The following requirements must be met to install Exchange 2019: